johnmanjohnston/data-encrypter/README.md

 # data-encrypter
-A tool to encrypt your files so that hackers/your jealous enemy who wants to defame you, can't access your "important files" and leak them to the world.
+A tool to encrypt your files to prevent people from reading/leaking files.

 ## Installation